The Vogues: 1970s–1983

+"The Vogues" trademark

 At some point during the late 1970s or early 1980s, the group's manager trademarked the name and assets of the Vogues.
 He later sold the trademark to Bengar Inc (Pete Garofalo), who starting booking other quartets as the Vogues.
 Pete Garofalo was a baritone who was with The Vogues from 1973 through the early 1990s.
 While owner of the trademark, he performed with them as well as having a group touring on the road.
 Pete Garofalo died in 1997, which led to the sale of the trademark.
 The trademark was sold several times, resulting in a variety of unrelated groups of singers claiming to be the Vogues.
 In 2000, the trademark was purchased by vocalist and Pittsburgh area native Stan Elich.
 During these years Blasko continued to perform as the Vogues, clashed with the "trademark" group, and eventually testified in front of Congress on the Truth in Music Act.
 A lawsuit filed by Blasko ended with the Pennsylvania court permitting Blasko's Vogues to perform in 14 Western Pennsylvania counties and the "trademark" group to perform everywhere else in the world as The Vogues.